growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 	* Be able to maintain the automatic posting configuration.
 	* Access to the error journal of failed postings
 	* automatically add new timeperiod in new year
-* Extend the growerp.com website
+* Extend the growerp.com website to offer growerp as a SAAS
-* Integration of the website and admin app (xxx.growerp.com and admin.growerp.com)
 * Update the freelancer app
 * Create a manufacturing app
 * Create a logistic app